-Born and raised in the quiet midlands of Ireland, I grew up kicking the football over the roof of our home or against the garage door with my neighbour, climbing trees and occasionally fighting with my brother.
+Born and raised in rural Ireland, I grew up kicking the football over the roof of our home or against the garage door with my neighbour, climbing trees, and occasionally fighting with my brother.
 This was the safe river I experienced before growing up and venturing out into the sea.

 During my restless teenage years I was, as The Libertines (‘Can’t Stand Me Now’) sing, ‘Cornered the boy kicked out at the world/ The world kicked back a lot f-ing harder‘.
 Despite this rebelliousness against the confines of reality, I managed to achieve good marks in school, especially in history and science.

 In my twenties I took a different approach to reality.
 I trained in Sociology and Psychology.
 Encouraged by modern sociological and psychological ideology, I tried to use what I deemed as ‘sophisticated, complex and profound’ theories to morph the truth and to try to convince others and myself that the truth, especially moral truths, were not really knowable.
 While studying, reading and researching I was, ‘ever learning, and never attaining to knowledge of the truth.‘ (2 Tim 3:7).
 This helped me to justify the hedonistic and nihilistic lifestyle I was leading.
 This approach eventually fell to pieces as reality kept on rearing its head and the truth would not stop knocking on my door.
 So I had two options – keep battling against the truth and give myself licence to continue my behavior and lifestyle or face up to the truth and embrace the path to true liberty.
 Thankfully, I choose the second option.